 Scripps provides highly specialized spinal care for a range of conditions, including scoliosis, kyphosis, congenital, syndromic and neuromuscular disorders in children and teens.
+U.S. News & World Report consistently ranks Scripps as one of the nation’s best programs for orthopedics and orthopedic surgery.

 Under the guidance of Dr. Mundis, Scripps uses a transdisciplinary model to assess complex spine cases.
 With this model, a team of doctors, clinicians and caregivers examines and weighs all non-surgical and surgical options to determine the best course of treatment for patients.
 Scripps provides both minimally invasive and traditional reconstructive surgical options for pediatric patients over the age of 13.